inem/xilence/README.markdown

 - Xilence removes all that annoying HTML and CSS code from your rails backtrace for ajax requests

-## Sandbox ##
+## In Action ##

-Just open your firebug/safari console and click on the broken ajax action link

-You should see something like this:
+Just install plugin, open your firebug/safari console and click on the broken ajax action link and you should see something like this:

 ![Firebug xilence output](http://inem.github.com/images/xilence_output.png)